2026 Fort Worth Stock Show and Rodeo: By the numbers

 Cowboys and cowgirls will compete to become rodeo champions at Dickies Arena in events like bull riding, barrel racing, saddle bronc riding, and steer wrestling.
 Here’s a breakdown of the excitement:

-The ProRodeo Tournament is the highlight of the FWSSR and paid out over $1.2 million in 2023, with a record of more than 1.27 million visitors.
+The ProRodeo Tournament is the highlight of the FWSSR and paid out more than $1.5 million in 2025, attracting ~1.3 million visitors.

 Fort Worth Stock Show and Rodeo